-- (a) The make, model, and CSA rated effectiveness of the DWHR unit(s) shall match the compliance documents.
-The DHWR unit(s) shall also be verified as a model certified to the Energy Commission as qualified for credit as a DWHR unit(s). - (b) The installation configuration (e.g. equal flow, unequal flow to the water heater, or unequal flow to the showers) and the percent of served shower fixtures shall match the compliance documents. - (c) The DWHR unit(s) shall be installed within 2 degrees of the rated slope. - (d) The installation shall comply with any applicable California Plumbing Code requirements.
+- (a) The make, model, and CSA B55.1 or IAPMO IGC 346-2017 rated effectiveness of the DWHR unit(s) shall match the compliance documents.
+The DHWR unit(s) shall also be verified as a model certified to the Energy Commission as qualified for credit as a DWHR unit(s). - (b) The installation configuration (e.g. equal flow, unequal flow to the water heater, or unequal flow to the showers) and the percent of served shower fixtures shall match the compliance documents. - (c) For water heating system serving a single dwelling, the DWHR system shall, at the minimum, recover heat from the master bathroom shower and must at least transfer that heat either back to all the respective showers or the water heater. - (d) For central water heating system serving multiple dwellings, the DWHR system shall, at the minimum, recover heat from half the showers located above the first floor and must at least transfer that heat either back to all the respective showers or the water heater. - (e) The DWHR unit(s) shall be installed within 2 degrees of the rated slope. - (f) The installation shall comply with any applicable California Plumbing Code requirements.